THE SHORT VERDICT:

 That would’ve made the ending much more satisfying to me.

 Still, SKKS is so charming and engaging in so many other ways, that I just can’t bring myself to hold a grudge, y’know?

 THE FINAL VERDICT:

 Flawed, sure.
 But so cracky and addictive that you’ll forgive the show, and then probably come back for seconds.

 FINAL GRADE: A

-For a bit of BTS goodness, here’s a Star Date clip from part-way through the show:
+For a bit of BTS goodness, here’s a Star Date clip from the end of the show:

 WHERE TO WATCH: